Hound Dogs

 About the English Foxhound

-The English Foxhound is a very large hound dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the English Foxhound is best matched with experienced owners.
+The English Foxhound is a large hound dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the English Foxhound is best matched with experienced owners.
 Typically standing 25 to 27 inches tall at the shoulder and weighing 55 to 75 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the English Foxhound brings a distinct combination of traits that sets it apart.
 The English Foxhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the English Foxhound loves being close to its people and forms strong bonds with every member of the household.